Morse Homology for the Yang-Mills Gradient Flow: Abstract

 \section{Abstract}

-We use the Yang-Mills gradient flow on the space of connections over a closed Riemann surface to construct a Morse-Bott chain complex.
-The chain groups are generated by Yang-Mills connections.
-The boundary operator is defined by counting the elements of appropriately defined moduli spaces of Yang-Mills gradient flow lines that converge asymptotically to Yang-Mills connections.
+We use the Yang--Mills gradient flow on the space of connections over a closed Riemann surface to construct a Morse chain complex.
+The chain groups are generated by Yang--Mills connections.
+The boundary operator is defined by counting the elements of appropriately defined moduli spaces of Yang--Mills gradient flow lines that converge asymptotically to Yang--Mills connections.\\